keshavim/mini-mips-assembler/README.md

 This is suposed to act similer to the MARS IDE for mips.
 It has a smaller instruction set then MARS but the instructions it has should give the same hex numbers when assembled

-to run, or clone this project and compile with an ide

-to run, you can download the jar in the out directory, or clone this project

-Then give the asm / text files for it to assemble

-it can take multiple files at once and will compile each into two files, data_filename and text_filename.

-It also has a "-o" flag which reads the next arg as a directory and output the files to that directory instead of the directory of the original file.
+# How to run:

+This will create a folder called "filename" in the same directory as "filename.asm" that contains the data and text hex files.

+`java -jar filename.asm`

+Can compile multiple at once

+`java -jar file1.asm file2.asm file3.asm`

+Can send the files to a different directory from the originals asm files.
+Will try to create the directory if not found.

+`java -jar filename.asm -o dirname`